moderneinc/java17-migration-workshop/README.md

 /usr/libexec/java_home -V
 ```

-6. Clone your repository.
+2. Clone this repository.
 In this example we will use an example repository

 ```shell
 cd example
 ```

-8. Ìt requires Maven.
+3. Ìt requires Maven.
 Please, make sure it runs on your machine:

 ```shell
 mvn package -DskipTests